AzkaHafeez/AIassign3/README.md

 - MFCC features are normalized per sample
 - Early stopping and learning rate reduction are applied automatically

-## Citation

-If you use this code, please reference:
-- **SpecAugment**: Park et al. (2019) "SpecAugment: A Simple Data Augmentation Method for ASR"
-- **Attention Mechanism**: Standard temporal attention for sequence modeling

 ## License

 This is an academic assignment project.
-Please follow your institution's academic integrity guidelines.